sophiekdj/Day-Planner/README.md

 ![alt text](assets/images/window.png)

 When the blue save button on the right is pressed, it saves the entered text into the local storage.
-This means the information is unaltered when the page is reloaded.
+This means the text is unaltered when the page is reloaded.